 Getting paid to titillate since 2011.

-Ginger Voight is a screenwriter and bestselling author with nearly thirty published novels.
+Ginger Voight is a screenwriter and bestselling author with nearly forty published novels.
 Having covered everything from travel to politics as a nonfiction freelancer, she is unafraid to explore multiple genres like romance, paranormal, and dark, "ripped from the headlines" mainstream fiction with surprising depth.

 Ginger discovered her love for writing in sixth grade, courtesy of a Halloween assignment.
 From then on, writing became a place of solace, reflection, and security.
 This was never more true than when she found herself homeless in L.A. at the age of nineteen.
 There, she wrote her first novel, longhand on notebook paper, while living out of her car.